 In my first meeting with a client moving from Ontario, we sat at Starbucks and he told me straight-faced, “I have a wife and a Chihuahua.
 In Ontario, we had a room in our house we used once a year to wrap presents in.
 We don’t need a lot of space, we just want something great.”
 They bought a 775 SqFt condo with an incredible city view in the heart of Downtown.
 Their family thought they were crazy to live in a home this size, but it perfectly fit their needs.

 Condo culture has also moved socializing from inside the home to outside.
-Instead of hosting a dinner party, friends meet at a restaurant.
+After buying one of the Oahu condos for sale, instead of hosting a dinner party friends meet at a restaurant.
 Instead of watching the hockey game from the couch, people go to a pub to experience the social atmosphere of being at the game without having to buy tickets.

 So what do you think?